directus-labs/guest-authoring/implementing-pagination-and-infinite-scrolling-in-nextjs/index.md

 ```

 This is a Server Component that will fetch all your posts from Directus using the `getPost()` function and render HTML in the server which will then be sent to the client.
-If you navigate to `http://localhost:3000` in your browser you should see the following:
+If you navigate to `http://localhost:3000` in your browser you should see all your posts:

 ![All items from the posts collection in your Directus project](all-posts.png)